awesomerank/awesomerank.github.io/lists/springload/awesome-wagtail.md

 ### Security

 - [wagtailenforcer ★21](https://github.com/springload/wagtailenforcer) - If you need to enforce security protocols on your Wagtail site you've come to the right place.
-- [wagtail-yubikey ★3](https://github.com/ahopkins/wagtail-yubikey) - Enable YubiKey two factor authentication on Wagtail admin panel.
+- [wagtail-yubikey ★3 ⏳1Y](https://github.com/ahopkins/wagtail-yubikey) - Enable YubiKey two factor authentication on Wagtail admin panel.

 ### Media

 - [wagtailmedia ★22](https://github.com/torchbox/wagtailmedia) - A Wagtail module for managing video and audio files within the admin.
 - [wagtail-embedvideos](https://github.com/infoportugal/wagtail-embedvideos) - Simple app that works similar to wagtailimages, but for embedding YouTube and Vimeo videos and music from SoundCloud.
 It's an integration of [django-embed-video](https://github.com/yetty/django-embed-video).
 - [Wagtail Alt Generator ★30](https://github.com/marteinn/wagtail-alt-generator) - A module for generating image description and tags based on computer vision.
+- [Wagtail FilePreviews ★3](https://github.com/filepreviews/wagtail-filepreviews) - Extend Wagtail's Documents with image previews and metadata from FilePreviews.io.

 ### Translations